Next Singaporean general election

 General elections are scheduled to be held in Singapore by 5 December 2030 to elect members of Parliament.
-They will be the seventeenth general elections since the introduction of self-government in 1959 and the fifteenth since independence in 1965.
-It will elect the 16th Parliament of Singapore.
+They will be the seventeenth general elections since the introduction of self-government in 1959 and the fifteenth since independence in 1965, and will elect the 16th Parliament of Singapore.

 Background

-The previous general election in 2025 saw an increase in the share of the nationwide popular vote for both the ruling People's Action Party (PAP) and the opposition Workers' Party (WP), allowing the former to retain its supermajority held since independence.
-The WP retained all ten of its seats (Note: In the form of Hougang Single Member Constituency (SMC) and the two group representation constituencies (GRCs) of Aljunied (5 seats) and Sengkang (4 seats).) won in 2020 and gained two Non-constituency Members of Parliament (NCMPs), bringing its total representation in Parliament to twelve seats, the most ever held by a single opposition party.
-Most of the other opposition parties suffered a drop in support, with the Progress Singapore Party (PSP) losing both NCMP seats it had gained in 2020.
+The previous general election in 2025 saw an increase in the share of the nationwide popular vote for both the governing People's Action Party (PAP) and the opposition Workers' Party (WP), allowing the former to retain its supermajority held since independence.
+The WP retained all ten seats (Note: Comprising Hougang Single Member Constituency (SMC) and the two GRCs of Aljunied (5 seats) and Sengkang (4 seats).) which it won in 2020 and gained two seats for non-constituency Members of Parliament (NCMPs), bringing its total representation in Parliament to twelve seats, the most ever held by a single opposition party.
+On the other hand, most opposition parties suffered a drop in support, with the Progress Singapore Party (PSP) losing both NCMP seats it had gained in 2020.
 Voter turnout in 2025 was 92.47%, the lowest since 1968.
-The PAP won the five seats of Marine Parade–Braddell Heights GRC unopposed, the first walkover since 2011.
+The PAP won the five seats of Marine Parade–Braddell Heights Group Representation Constituency (GRC) in the first walkover since 2011.